bumblebee26/Density-Based-Traffic-Signal-using-Image-Processing/Camera/README.md

 5. Now according to your port number copy the 'com_X' folder. eg: Mine is 'com_1'.
 And paste the com folder to this destination "C:\Program Files\Java\jdk1.8.0_74\bin".

 6. Create a "out" folder in your C drive ("C:\").
-The captured frames will be stored here.
+The captured frames will be stored here

 7. Open the "Extra" folder and copy "win32com.dll" in the "C:\Program Files\Java\jdk1.8.0_74\jre\bin" directory.